 Are you a busy GM?
 Does session prep take too long?
 Do you never have time to work on the cool little details that can bring your session to life?
-Well fear not!
+Well, fear not!
 That’s where the 20 Things line comes in.
 Compiled from the free 20 Things posts available at Raging Swan’s website, this short, focused compilation gives you, the time-crunched GM, the tools to effortlessly add verisimilitude and detail to your adventure.
 Use the material herein either before or during play and bask in your players’ adulation.
-This instalment provides five tables designed to help you flesh out and bring to life a noisome sewer.
+This instalment provides seven tables designed to help you flesh out and bring to life the wilderness camps in your campaign.

-20 Things #13: Noisome Sewer comprises the following 20 Things articles:
+20 Things #21: Wilderness Camping comprises the following 20 Things articles:

-- 20 Discarded or Lost Things to Find in a Sewer
+- 20 Things to Find at an Abandoned Campsite

 PDF ($2.45) DriveThruRPG, RPGNow or sign up to Raging Swan’s Patreon campaign before 5 November and get it for free!

 The Strait of Tibol-Korrin provides seafaring merchants a relatively safe and easy way to reach the otherwise hard-to-reach, landlocked rival baronies of Tibol and Korrin.
 A decade ago, the strategically important strait became the focal point of a war between the two rival baronies when a dispute over equitable distribution of tariffs dramatically escalated when a Tibolian ship mysteriously sank (allegedly through the actions of Korrin saboteurs).
 The war brought shipping through the strait to a halt, as no captains dared to venture into range of the many siege weapons covering the strait and its approaches.
 A recent truce borne of economic necessity, and a blossoming romance between opposing, high-ranking commanders, allows ships to once again safely traverse the strait.
 However, unbeknownst to almost all, the fighting dislodged ancient and dark relics, portending the return of things best left forgotten.